 3. Automate it

-For those who resent the inaccuracy and inefficiency of traditional invoicing, automation is the obvious solution.
-Instead of managing spreadsheets and keeping a log of all your work, intelligent software can now manage it all for you.
+For those tired of the inaccuracy and inefficiency of traditional invoicing, automation is the obvious choice.
+Instead of managing spreadsheets and keeping a log of all your work, automatic time trackers and smart invoicing apps can now manage it all for you.
 They offer the highest level of invoicing accuracy with the lowest effort – meaning you’ll actually get paid for all your work, not just the bits you remember.

-They then take this tracked activity and use AI to create accurate timesheets for you.
-It ensures every billable detail makes it to your final invoice.
+They then use AI to translate your tracked hours into accurate timesheets for you, ensuring every billable detail makes it to your final invoice.

-When it comes to your next billing period, just change the date on your invoice in Timely and the app will auto-update your entire invoice.
+When it comes to your next billing period, just change the date on your time report to populate your latest billing data.
 It reduces your monthly time tracking and invoicing to a matter of minutes.